Node.js Language Metrics (Public Beta)

 For general information on metrics display settings, please refer to the language runtime metrics parent document.

 First, enable the Language Metrics flag on your application.
 You can do this via the Dashboard or the CLI.
-To enable it through Dashboard, open the metrics preferences panel and turn on the Enhanced Language Metrics toggle:
+To enable it through Dashboard, open the metrics preferences panel and turn on the both the Enhanced Language Metrics toggle and the Node Language Metrics toggle.

 Alternatively, to enable it through the Heroku CLI: